mariana-stefani/aroma-healing/README.md

 The following steps were taken to deploy Aroma Healing:

 1. I entered on the GitHub website and signed in with my username and password.
-2. Selected 'aroma-healing' repository.
+2. Selected *"aroma-healing"* repository.
-3. Clicked 'settings' on the top of the page.
+3. Clicked *"settings"* on the top of the page.
-4. I scrolled down to the 'GitHub Pages' section.
+4. I scrolled down to the *"GitHub Pages"* section.
-5. Under 'Source' there is a dropdown menu.
-There I selected 'master branch'.
+5. Under *"Source"* there is a dropdown menu.
+There I selected *"master branch"*.
-6. A link to the page is provided next to 'Your site is ready to be published at:'.
+6. A link to the page is provided next to *"Your site is ready to be published at"*.
 7. Aroma Healing is now live on GitHub Pages.

 ### Run the Code Locally

 1. Open the project [repository](https://github.com/mariana-stefani/aroma-healing).

-2. Under the repository name, click "Clone or Download".
+2. Under the repository name, click *"Clone or Download"*.

 3. Follow [GitHub instructions](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to clone a repository.

-4. On the project file "index.html", please replace the Google Maps API key with your own key.
+4. On the project file *"index.html"*, please replace the Google Maps API key with your own key.
 (The key used on this project is restricted to my own use.)

 ## Credits